SharePoint Storage Limitations

 Check Storage Usage in SharePoint Admin Center

-The sharepoint admin center provides comprehensive storage visibility through the Active Sites dashboard.
+The SharePoint admin center provides comprehensive storage visibility through the Active Sites dashboard.
 This centralized view shows tenant-wide consumption, individual site usage, and trending information for capacity planning.

 Administrators can quickly identify high-consumption sites, monitor quota utilization, and track storage trends across the entire organization from this unified interface.